 This course is amongst the UK’s leading courses for palliative care nurses, pharmacists, doctors and AHPs.
 For 30 years it has delivered cutting edge knowledge and skills to healthcare practitioners so they can provide their patients with the best possible care.
-Organisations get value for money as the course delivers to high standards of professional knowledge, is educationally sound allowing staff to have time for discussion and supports staff in setting educational goals following the course.
+Organisations get value for money as the course delivers high standards of professional knowledge, is educationally sound allowing staff time for discussion and supports staff in setting educational goals following the course.
+HEE and the Specialty Advisory Committee have designated this course a recommended course.
 Any profits generated are ploughed back into education - we are a charity.

 Location: Nottingham Business School South

 Educational Credits: 12 CPD points - application in process

 Speakers have been selected and invited for 2019.